societyofwork/societyofwork/index.markdown

 title: Home
 position: 0
 layout: index
+feature_section:
+  header: A Better Way to Work
+  blurb: Society of Work features two floors of coworking space in the heart of Chattanooga's Innovation District from common areas to phone booths to private offices for small teams.
+Whether your idea of a much needed break leads you to a bean bag chair in the arcade or out on our rooftop for a breath of fresh air, we've got you covered.
+  features:
+    - feature:
+      title: Gigabit Internet
+      description: Reliable gigabit (very fast) wi-fi on all floors including rooftop.
+    - feature:
+      title: Conference Rooms
+      description: Various sized conference rooms are available for members with audio/video hookups and whiteboards.
+    - feature:
+      title: Business Address
+      description: Receive and have mail/packages with an official business address.
+    - feature:
+      title: Printing
+      description: Multi-functioning copier/scanner/printer
+    - feature:
+      title: Phone Booths
+      description: Private booths for taking phone calls.
 pricing_section:
   header: Pricing Plans
   blurb: For individuals, startups, and small teams with month-to-month flexibility.